-&lt;sup>3 D1.1 State-of-play of community bioenergy across Europe: market size, applications and best practices, D1.2 Regional and EU framework and value chain conditions affecting community bioenergy uptake, D1.3.
+3 D1.1 State-of-play of community bioenergy across Europe: market size, applications and best practices, D1.2 Regional and EU framework and value chain conditions affecting community bioenergy uptake, D1.3.
 Stakeholders' perceptions, acceptance levels and needs on bioenergy heating

-&lt;sup>4 The BECoop Network of Interest is an open community of Bioenergy experts and actors that will be mobilised allow for exchanges among stakeholders and validation activities.
+4 The BECoop Network of Interest is an open community of Bioenergy experts and actors that will be mobilised allow for exchanges among stakeholders and validation activities.
 By April 2022 expert panels will be formed to act as mentors and participate in validation activities.

 - Section 2 delivers the profiling exercise of the RESCoops business models that we applied as a method to classify the BECoop Cases Studies in terms of Governance and Finance.
-Also, in this section four (4) Business Models Profiles are developed (see also Annex II) as a guide to define the appropriate set of business and finance support services - Section 3 presents the definition of the business support services including a per service defined description, scope, and roles along with a preliminary assessment of the services potential recipients/beneficiaries. - Section 4 puts forth the definition of the finance support services including a per service defined description, scope, roles along with a preliminary assessment of the services potential recipients/beneficiaries. - The final section presents the main conclusions emerging from the work done and describes the next steps that will follow for the support of the pilot cases and the replication potential after the end of the project.
+Also, in this section four (4) Business Models Profiles are developed (see also Annex II) as a guide to define the appropriate set of business and finance support services. - Section 3 presents the updated definition of the business support services including a per service defined description, scope, and roles along with a preliminary assessment of the services potential recipients/beneficiaries. - Section 4 puts forth the definition of the updated finance support services including a per service defined description, scope, roles along with a preliminary assessment of the services potential recipients/beneficiaries. - The final section presents the main conclusions emerging from the work done and describes the steps that followed for the support of the pilot cases and the replication potential after the end of the project.

-The Annexes included in this report present a table with the Business & Financial support services catalogue in a concise form that includes the basic indicative steps per service to facilitate the understanding of the potential recipients, the Classification Matrix of RESCoop successful cases collected assessed per governance model, an Indicative list of Financing Solutions, and short descriptions of the European Union Funding Instruments and programmes.
+The Annexes included in this report present a table with:

+- The Business & Financial support services catalogue in a concise form that includes the basic indicative steps per service to facilitate the understanding of the potential recipients. - The Classification Matrix of RESCoop successful cases collected assessed per governance model. - An Indicative list of Financing Solutions, - A short description of the European Union Funding Instruments and programmes. - A questionnaire that was developed with the aim to identify our RESCoops Business needs.

-The activities and results of T2.5 are documented in this report titled "BECoop catalogue for the provision of business and financial support services" (due on M15 - Jan 2022).
-A second version of the report (due on M30 - April 2023) will finetune the content based on project experience and the validation of the expert's community that is developing to ensure the relevance of our services and the replication potential beyond the duration of the project.
+The updated version of the activities and results performed under T2.5 are documented in this report titled "BECoop catalogue for the provision of business and financial support services - Final version" (due on M30 - April 2023).
+The content of this final version has been refined based on the project experience, particularly from the deployment of business support under T4.3 and the validation of the expert community.
+The aim of the expert community was to ensure the relevance of the services and their potential for replication beyond the project duration.
+The final version of the business and financial catalogue incorporates some changes which are highlighted below: